dotnet/roslynator/docs/AnalyzerOptions.md

 ﻿# Analyzer Options

-Each analyzer option is represented by an "analyzer" that is is not real analyzer but rather a modification of its parent analyzer.
+Each analyzer option is represented by an "analyzer" that is a modification of its parent analyzer.

 ## Properties